JustinRWong/Big-Game-Table_Decoration_Ballot/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Deploy
+Run `ng build --prod --output-path docs --base-href big-game-dinner-ballot` to build for deployment.
+Once built, create a copy of `docs/index.html` and rename the file to `404.html`.

+Git Add, Commit and Push.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).